jjazzboss/jjazzboss/README.md

 Don't hesitate to send links to related research papers.

-📫 Feel free to get in touch via the contact page of www.jjazzlab.com (the main JJazzLab-X distribution).
+📫 Feel free to get in touch via the contact page of www.jjazzlab.com (the main JJazzLab distribution).